cloudfoundry/eirini/README.md

 # What this?

 Eirini is a Kubernetes backend for Cloud Foundry.
-It syncs CF apps to a kube backend in exactly the same way that the diego `nsync` component works, except using OCI images and Kube deployments.
+It deploys CF apps to a kube backend, using OCI images and Kube deployments.

 _But there's more!_